Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Introduction

-The morphology of neurons and glia is revealed through staining and microscopy techniques such as confocal or electron microscopy \cite{lemmens2010advanced, briggman2012volume, reddaway2023microglial}, which can image cellular structures with very high resolution (down to a few nanometers) \cite{parekh2013neuronal}.
-However, currently there are no means to directly observe the cellular microstructure in vivo and without invasively using imaging techniques, such as Magnetic Resonance Imaging (MRI), as the cellular scale (on micrometers) lies beyond the resolution of clinical MRI, generally on the mm scale \cite{lin2009basic}.
-With many neurological conditions, including aging \cite{pannese2011morphological}, altering the brain structure on this cellular scale, there is a strong incentive to develop means of revealing the morphology of neural cells, in-vivo.
+The morphology of neurons and glia is revealed through staining techniques such as confocal or electron microscopy \cite{lemmens2010advanced, briggman2012volume, reddaway2023microglial}, which can image cellular structures with very high resolution (down to a few nanometers) \cite{parekh2013neuronal}.

+Currently, there are no methods to directly observe cellular microstructure in vivo, as its scale (measured in micrometers) exceeds the resolution of clinical MRI, which typically operates at the millimeter scale \cite{lin2009basic}.
+While non-invasive imaging techniques like MRI can provide insights, they cannot directly capture cellular-level details.
+With many neurological conditions, such as dementia \cite{rodriguez2009astroglia}, as well as aging \cite{pannese2011morphological}, altering the brain structure on this cellular scale, there is a strong incentive to develop means of revealing the morphology of neural cells, in-vivo.

-Given its sensitivity to the micrometer length scale, diffusion-weighted MRI (dMRI) is a promising technique to address the resolution limit of MRI and characterize the brain structure in vivo at the cellular scale, that is, the \textit{ microstructure}.
-However, this sensitivity is indirect and biophysical modelling of the dMRI signal in the brain tissue is essential to quantify histologically meaningful features of the cellular structure and gain specificity to their changes.
-To this end, the \textit{microstructure imaging} paradigm has been introduced over a decade ago \cite{alexander2019imaging}: the approach voxel-wise fits a biophysical model to the set of signals obtained from images acquired with different sensitivities, yielding model parameter maps proxy of the corresponding microstructural features.
+Although dMRI has still millimeter-scale resolution, it is sensitive to micrometer-scale structures by measuring the diffusion of endogenous molecules (e.g., water).
+This makes it a promising technique for overcoming MRI’s resolution limits and characterizing the brain’s \textit{microstructure} (i.e. its cellular-scale organization) in vivo.
+However, dMRI's sensitivity to microstructure is indirect, and biophysical modelling of the brain tissue and the subsequent interpretation of the dMRI signal is essential to quantify histologically meaningful features of the cellular structure, and gain specificity to their changes.
+To this end, the \textit{microstructure imaging} paradigm has been introduced over a decade ago \cite{alexander2019imaging}: the approach fits a biophysical model voxel-wise to the set of signals obtained from images acquired with different sensitisations to tissue microstructure, yielding maps of model parameters that it is hoped are proxies of the corresponding underlying microstructural features.